FoloToy/folotoy-doc/docs/guides/mosquitto.md

 ---
-title: Docker install
+title: Advanced installation with Mosquitto
-sidebar_label: Docker(Mosquitto)
+sidebar_label: Advanced installation with Mosquitto
 ---

 This document provides the necessary steps for installation of FoloToy Server on a any system that runs Docker.
 For a walkthrough that provides the necessary steps for manual installation see [Manual Install](debian.md).